hpc/pavilion2/docs/tests/variables.rst

 Default Variables (?)
 ^^^^^^^^^^^^^^^^^^^^^

-You can denote a variable as a 'default' by adding a question mark ``?`` to the end of it's name.
-The value provided then simply acts as the default, and will be overridden if the host or mode configs (or tests that inherit from this one) provide values.
-You can also leave the value empty, an error will be given if no value is provided by an underlying host/mode config files.
+You can denote a variable as a 'default' by adding a question mark ``?``.
+Default variables have *lowest* precedence, they will be overridden if set at any level, including in host files (which are normally the lowest).

+Defaults have one other function - they denote variables that *must* be set.
+That's not a problem if you give the default a value, since that counts as setting it.
+If you leave the value blank, however, Pavilion will give an error message saying that a required variable is unset.

 .. code:: yaml